 - Or users who have not yet viewed password-protected posts.

 After enabling caching, 99% of your website visitors will access static HTML files.
 A cached file can be accessed multiple times.
-WP Super Cache delivers cached files in 3 ways (sorted by speed):- Expert.
-The fastest method uses Apache mod_rewrite (or any similar module supported by your web server) to serve „super cache“ static HTML files.
+WP Super Cache serves cached files in 3 ways (sorted by speed):- Expert.
+The fastest method uses Apache mod_rewrite (or any similar module supported by the web server) to serve „super cache“ static HTML files.
 This completely bypasses PHP and is very fast.
-However, this method requires you to have server administration permissions and know how to modify the configuration.
+However, this method requires you to have server administration permissions and know how to make the modifications.

 - Simple.
 PHP can serve WP Super Cache„s static files; this is the recommended method for using the plugin.
 When enabled, the plugin generates “supercached„ files, which are almost as fast as the mod_rewrite method.
-Configuration is easier since no changes to the .htaccess file are required.
+Configuration is easier because no changes to the .htaccess file are needed.
 You still need a custom permalink.
 You can keep certain parts of the page dynamic in this caching mode.

 - WP-Cache caching.
 This is mainly used to cache pages for known users, URLs with parameters, and feeds.
-Known users are logged-in users, visitors who have commented, or visitors who should see custom per-user data.
+Known users are logged-in users, visitors who have commented, or visitors for whom custom per-user data should be displayed.
 This is the most flexible caching method and is slightly slower.
-If super cache is disabled, WP-Cache caching will also cache visits from unknown users.
+If super caching is disabled, WP-Cache caching will also cache visits from unknown users.
 You can also include dynamic parts in pages in this mode.
 This mode is always enabled, but caching for known users, URLs with parameters, or feeds can be disabled.
 If you only want to use WP-Cache caching, set the constant „DISABLE_SUPERCACHE“ to 1 in wp-config.php.

 - Use Simple mode caching.